The name of this church shall be BETHLEHEM BAPTIST CHURCH OF MINNEAPOLIS, MINNESOTA.

 d.
 Call by the Church

-The members shall call Staff Elders and Non-Staff Elders (1) by ballot upon recommendation of the Council of Elders and (2) by at least a two-thirds majority of those members voting at the meeting with at least ten percent (10%) of the membership of the Church present.
+The members shall call Staff Elders and Non-Staff Elders (1) by ballot upon recommendation of the Council of Elders and (2) by at least a two-thirds majority of those members voting at the meeting with at least ten percent (10%) of the membership of the Church present at an All-Church meeting or at least fifteen percent (15%) of the membership affiliated with a Campus at a Campus meeting.
 Oral notice of any such meeting, stating its object, shall be given from the pulpit on the two successive weekends preceding the meeting.
 Notice shall also be given by mail (electronic or otherwise) to the resident membership at least one week before the meeting.
 Elders shall stand for reaffirmation not later than the third annual meeting following their call or previous reaffirmation.
 Reaffirmation of Elders shall be by two-thirds vote of those members present and voting at the meeting.

 The Council of Elders shall organize itself however it determines to be best to achieve the mission of the Church.
 The Elders shall be equal in authority but may be specialized in function.
 Meetings of the Council of Elders may be held at any location and may be conducted by means of electronic communication through which the Elders may simultaneously hear each other.
 Unless the Council provides otherwise, meetings of the Council may be held immediately upon notice.
 The Council shall annually select its Chairman and Vice-Chairman from among its Non-Staff Elders.
 The Council of Elders will meet at least quarterly and will consist of a quorum which is at least one-half of the Non-Staff elders plus at least one-half of the Staff Elders, except for matters on which only Non-Staff Elders are entitled to vote, in which case a majority of the Non-Staff elders shall constitute a quorum.